 7. Business model

 Who are expert advisors?
-This section shows that other professionals already put trust in the organization and believe in its feasibility.
+This section shows that other professionals already put trust in the organisation and believe in its feasibility.

 9. Adoption strategy